JoppeDC/LogSnag-PHP-SDK/README.md

 ### Install

 To install the SDK you will need to be using [Composer]([https://getcomposer.org/) in your project.
-To install it please see the [docs](https://getcomposer.org/download/).
+To install it please see the [composer docs](https://getcomposer.org/download/).

 This is the "core" SDK, meaning that all the core logic and models are here.
-If you are happy with using the HTTP client we recommend install the SDK
+If you are happy with using your own HTTP client, install the SDK
 like: [`joppedc/logsnag-php-sdk`](https://github.com/JoppeDC/LogSnag-PHP-SDK)

 ```bash